-Every year I attempt to build comparisons of my hydroclimatologic forecasting work to that of others.
-In doing so I believe I am performing an important service for all forecasters, as this shines a light on everyone’s performance.
-Just as for sports or financial statistics, this hopefully aids in continual process improvement on a level playing field.
+Accordingly every year I attempt to methodically build comparisons of climate forecasting skill between others including myself, by reaching out to other climate forecasters.
+In doing so I believe I am not only conducting some best practices for my business, but I’m also performing an important service for all forecasters.
+This shines a light on everyone’s performance, and just as for sports or financial statistics, this hopefully aids in continual process improvement on a level playing field.

 I then attempt to compare those to the performance reporting of forecasts by others.
 This year I’ve started to evaluate US Bureau of Reclamation (USBR) hydroclimatologic forecasts.
 I’ve begun with the attached chart for flows of the Upper Rio Grande in North Central New Mexico, which is adapted from Figure 33 of the US Bureau of Reclamation’s Technical Memorandum No. 86-68210-2016-01 West-Wide Climate Risk Assessments: Hydroclimate Projections.

 I could not find any performance metrics for this work.
 It is also clear that their modeled time series of the Otowi gage results don’t include the actual observations for easy and rapid graphic comparison.
 Accordingly I’ve reached out to a USBR staff expert to confirm that my overlay is correct.
 Typically in my comparisons I also include the costs of each study, as this is an important concern to customers of climate forecasts in general.